 Maximum Bonus Opportunity.
-The Committee left unchanged the NEOs' maximum bonus opportunities for 2015 (3 times base salary in the case of the CEO, 2.25 times base salary in the case of the NEOs who are Executive Vice Presidents, and 1.80 times base salary in the case of the NEOs who are Senior Vice Presidents).
-Bonus opportunity represents a multiple of the base salary amount approved by the Committee that becomes effective in March of the year for which the bonuses are awarded.
-Such base salary amounts will not be the same as the base salary amounts disclosed in the SCT due to the effects of the March pay increases and variability in the number of pay periods in each calendar year.
+The Committee left unchanged the NEOs' maximum bonus opportunities for 2015 (3 times base salary in the case of the NEOs who are Executive Vice Presidents, and 1.80 times base salary in the case of the NEOs who are Senior Vice Presidents).
+Bonus opportunity represents a multiple of the base salary in effect at the time bonuses are awarded.
+Such base salary amounts will not be the same as the base salary amounts disclosed in the SCT due to the effects of mid-year pay increases and variability in the number of pay periods in each calendar year.
 Based on our periodic assessment of peer compensation, we have determined that these maximum bonus opportunities are appropriate to meet our objective that when performance is strong, our bonus and long-term equity awards should move total direct compensation above the market median to reflect that higher performance.
 In addition, in determining the total direct compensation opportunity, the Committee has weighted bonus potentials more heavily than base salaries because bonuses are more directly linked to Company performance.
 For 2015, annual bonuses represented, on average, approximately 38% of the total direct compensation of our NEOs employed by the Company at year-end; annual bonuses and long-term equity awards represented 82% of that total direct compensation.

-The following table shows how our CEO's 2014 maximum bonus opportunity and bonus, in each case as a percentage of base salary, compares to those of the CEOs in our ten-company peer group.
-2014 comparisons are shown because this compensation data is the latest compensation data available from our peer group's proxy statements when this CD&A was finalized.
+The following table shows how our CEO's 2014 bonus opportunity and bonus, in each case as a percentage of base salary, compares to those of the CEOs in our ten-company peer group.
+2014 comparisons are shown because this compensation data is the latest compensation data available from our peer group's proxy statements.

-MGIC Percentile Rank Among Ten-Company Peer Group CEO Disclosed Maximum Bonus Opportunity and Actual Bonus Paid for 2014 as a Percent of Base Salary
+MGIC Percentile Rank Among Ten-Company Peer Group

+CEO Disclosed Bonus Opportunity and Actual Bonus Paid for 2014 as a Percent of Base Salary